Wh1msicaly/RBXLSerialize/README.md

 ## Limitations

 1. No value including isntancedata exceed 255bytes.
-2. No standard encoding for EnumItmes.
-3. No backwards compatability or version/identification header.
+2. No backwards compatability or version/identification header.
-4. Inability to differentiate instances with the same name.
+3. Inability to differentiate instances with the same name.

 .